AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

       \MarginPar{why do we need rho edot and edot separately?}

--  : this is used with the SDC time-advancement algorithm.
+-  SDC_React_Type : this is used with the SDC
+   time-advancement algorithm.
 This stores the QVAR terms that describe how the primitive variables change over the timestep due only to reactions.
 These are used when predicting the interface